sylvain471/Phi3-Vision-ft/README.md

 ## Citation

-If you find this repository useful in your project, please consider giving a star and citing:
+If you find this repository useful in your project, please consider giving a :star: and citing:

 ```bibtex
 @misc{phi3vfinetuning2023,